ga-wdi-lessons/react-continued/readme.md

 **Actions**

-First..
+First...
-- Create a new file for you Search component
+- Create a new file for your Search component
-- Define a Search component that displays a search box, and an inviting button
+- Define a Search component that renders a search form
-- Load in the file and render the Search component in the Home component
+- Load (or `require`) the Search file in the Home file
+- Render the Search component in the Home component

-Then..
+Then...
 - Define your Search component's initial state
-- When a user searches for a movie, reset your component's state to track their query
+- Define a function that will update the Search component's state with the search query when the user submits the form
+- Use an event listener to attach this function to your form
-- Wire up your button to log whatever is in the input field when the button is clicked
+- Wire up your form's button to log whatever is in the input field when the button is clicked

-**Hints**

-> Start small - just focus on getting the UI, then worry about wiring up the button so you are logging the search term
+> **HINT:** Start small - just focus on getting the UI, then worry about wiring up the button so you are logging the search term

 **Bonus**
-- utilize `onChange` in your search element to set the state on every change equal to the value of the input
+- Utilize `onChange` in your search element to set the state on every change equal to the value of the input

 **Q**.
 What method do we need to define in order for our component's state to be set when it is first rendered?

 > A: `getInitialState()`

+**Q**.
+What value(s) should we include in our Search component's initial state?

+> A: Search query.

 **Q**.
 What is an example of explicit state mutation in React?